r-lib/devtools/cran-comments.md

 ## Release summary

-This is a minor release to fix the logic that devtools uses for detecting RTools (specifically for the new toolchain, without registry settings)
+This is another minor release to fix the logic that devtools uses for detecting RTools (specifically for the new toolchain, without registry settings).
+I think this time we have all the cases covered - thanks for the help, Uwe!

 ## Test environments
 * local OS X install, R 3.2.4